 Linen is nature’s other breathable fabric, which tends to come in looser weaves.
 It helps keep you cool in hot weather and is the material of choice in warmer climes around the world.
 Keep in mind that it tends to wrinkle.
 Another natural fabric option is hemp, which is becoming more mainstream.
 It helps keep air flowing to protect your skin.

 Wearing layers might seem like the complete opposite of what you should do to avoid sweating, but it will help absorb excess sweat.
 Layer your shirt with a 100% cotton undershirt or an Ejis sweat proof undershirt (buy in our shop or on Amazon) with back and underarm protection.
 Remember a lot of that butt sweat can be trickling down your back or even from your pits.
 So, if you choose a comfortable undershirt, it will help keep everything drier.

 Choose darker colored pants to avoid the stains and marks from being noticeable if you do sweat through.

 In hand with your snug-fitting undershirts, choose looser fitting pants and shirts.
 They allow you to have better airflow and also keep the fabric away from your skin.
 Always aim for a perfect fit at the waist and enough length.
 In other words, avoid skin-tight, short shorts, and baggy, sagging pants.

 Ejis sweat proof boxer briefs (buy in our shop or on Amazon) and are designed specifically for people with extensive butt sweat issues.
-They use premium, comfortable micro modal fabrics in combination with odor-fighting silver and an ultra-thin waterproof layer to protect the backs of your legs, your crotch, and of course, your butt.
+We use premium, comfortable micro modal fabrics in combination with odor-fighting silver and an ultra-thin waterproof layer to protect the backs of your legs, your crotch, and of course, your butt.

 Quality sweat proof boxer briefs help you enjoy a drier, more comfortable day.
 This is your number one line of defense against butt sweat, whether you are facing the summer heat, watching a major league ball game, in it for the long haul at a day-long, sit-down conference, or being the best man at your brother’s outdoor wedding.